SamarthAroraa/mcp/README.md

 - `run_code_analyzer` - (NON-GA) Performs a static analysis of your code using Salesforce Code Analyzer.
 Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
 - `describe_code_analyzer_rule` - (NON-GA) Gets the description of a Salesforce Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

+### Scale Products Toolset

+- `scan_apex_class_for_antipatterns` - (NON-GA) Analyzes Apex class files for performance antipatterns and suggests fixes.
+It detects Schema.getGlobalDescribe() usage and suggests optimized alternatives, as well as SOQL queries that lack a WHERE clause or LIMIT statement.
+It differentiates severity levels and finds issues like usage inside loops versus ordinary usage.
+This package requires an absolute path to the Apex class file.

 </details>